MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

   - Improvements to Recently closed in History.
 Recently closed now keeps the last 25 tabs and windows from any past browsing session rather than just the previous session.
 Users can select Recently closed in the new History experience to see all the tabs that were open.
   - “Your day at a glance” feature enabled by default.
 Starting with Microsoft Edge version 88, information workers can benefit from intelligent productivity features on their New tab page (NTP).
 Microsoft Edge 87 users will also experience these features within 2 weeks after Microsoft Edge 88 release.
 We offer users signed in with their work or school account personalized and relevant content powered by their M365 Graph.
 Users can quickly scan their “Your day at a glance” modules to easily track their meetings and recent work as well as quickly launch the applications they want to use.

+- History and open tabs sync.
+Existing sync and browser history policies have been updated and users can configure these policies to enable sync for browser history and open tabs.

 - **PDF:**

   - PDF document display in book view (two page).
 Starting with Microsoft Edge version 88, users can view PDF documents in a single page or in the two page book view.
 To change the view, click the **Page View** button in the toolbar.